OpenSuSE Man Pages

 -S :Cumulative-time toggle

-Starts top with the last remembered 'S' state reversed.
+Starts top with the last remembered `S' state reversed.
 When

-'Cumulative time' mode is On, each process is listed with the cpu
+Cumulative time mode is On, each process is listed with the cpu

-active command for additional information regarding this mode.
+interactive command for additional information regarding this

 -u | -U :User-filter-mode as: -u | -U number or name